CameronDwyer/M365DeveloperBootcamp2020-Graph/Exercise2.md

 [Tutorial: Build JavaScript single-page apps with Microsoft Graph](https://docs.microsoft.com/en-gb/graph/tutorials/javascript)

 Note that you can skip the prerequisite step of creating a developer tenant as you've already completed that in the lab setup.

+Ensure that you have Node.js installed.
+This lab has been tested with Node.js 12.19.0

 ![jsspa](./images/JS-SPA-01-Skip-Dev-Tenant-Setup.jpg)